 That said, if it’s all you have, you should still bring it if you’re traveling within the United States.
 You can get on a domestic flight without valid identification IF you can convince the TSA that you are who you say you are, and an expired passport might help.
 Just keep in mind that you’re at the mercy of the TSA officers.

 However, if you’re traveling internationally, don’t even bother to show up at the airport without a valid passport.
 Just go ahead and reschedule your flight if you can’t renew in time.
-Though, many travelers are able to expedite their passport renewal using a 24 hour service like RushMyPassport.
+Though, many travelers are able to get their passport renewal using an expediting service like RushMyPassport.

 Can you travel to Mexico or Canada on an expired passport?

 What about our friendly neighbors to the north and south?
 Years ago, you didn’t need a valid passport to visit Canada or Mexico.
 But the Western Hemisphere Travel Initiative, a law enacted after 9/11, changed all of that.